sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 ### Results

-Without making any claims about completeness, I was able to implement at least one variant for 19 out of 34 checks checks that I feel confident about.
+Without making any claims about completeness, I was able to implement at least one variant for 19 out of 34 checks that I feel confident about.
 I relied only on patterns in `staticcheck`'s test data to discover syntactic variants for checks, so I don't know if I covered all the patterns that `staticcheck` implements in its code.